Shiritai/super-rodio/README.md

 # Super Rodio

+An out-of-the-box rust audio-player library that utilize rodio in thread-safe manners.

 ## Test

 For testing, one can create `/audio` directory and add the following audio files in name: